 FARM LABOR HOUSING

-A dwelling unit used by seasonal and/or full-time farm labor employees and their families.
+A dwelling unit used by farm labor employees and their families.

 [Added 12-22-2004 by L.L.
 No. 7-2004]

 FARMLAND AND CONSERVATION OPEN SPACE PLAN

 The report accepted by the Town Board as part of the implementing phase of the Comprehensive Plan, that provides a detailed inventory of farmland and open space resources throughout the Town.
 The report provides the strategies to be used by the Town Board, Planning Board, developers and the public to achieve meaningful open space conservation.